spoonapps/docs/README.md

 #### How to Contribute

-If you are not a member of the **spoonium** org (AKA you don't work at Spoon), fork this repo, make changes, commit, and submit a pull request.
+If you are not a member of the **Spoon** org (AKA you don't work at Spoon), fork this repo, make changes, commit, and submit a pull request.

 Some basic terminology:
 - Topic: The horizontal items in the top nav.